skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/12_appendix_f_procurement_options_analysis_examples.md

 Having a background with CMS programs allows vendors to hit the ground running when contracts are awarded.
 The amount of time that's required to either onboard or transition work is diminished when vendors already know systems that they'll be working on.
 Having these familiarities allows for the period of performance to decrease and thus protecting CMS from getting locked into a vendor that underperforms.
 In addition to familiarity, having a smaller vendor pool means that contractors and their employees already have accounts, access, and the ability to quickly begin work after contract award.

-In some cases it takes over two months for *new* contractors to get access to CMS systems, this would make any attempt at iterative development dead on arrival.
+In some cases it takes over two months for *new* contractors to get access to CMS systems.
+This would make any attempt at iterative development dead on arrival.

 {:.post-table .table-small-first}
 | Vehicle | Familiarity with CMS systems |